 - Symptoms could appear weeks or even months after your collision

-- Whiplash occurs more in woman than men.
+- Whiplash occurs more in women than men.

 - Whiplash tends to be more severe with women